PF

 Instructions

-1. 1Make the miso ranch sauce.
-In a small bowl, whisk together the buttermilk, mayonnaise, sour cream, cilantro, onion powder, garlic powder, miso, and salt until smooth.
+1. 1Whisk together the buttermilk, mayonnaise, sour cream, fresh cilantro, onion powder, garlic powder, white miso paste, and salt in a small bowl until smooth.
+Set the miso ranch sauce aside.

 Nutrition — Per Serving